 Media organisation(s)/professional(s) involved: Varia UG (DE)

-Idea: We are Varia, a software startup out of Munich, specialized in natural language processing (NLP).
-After first steps & successes with an API based product, we are currently building a new product: Varia Research.
+Idea: We are Varia, a software startup out of Munich, specializing in natural language processing (NLP).
+After the first steps & successes with an API based product, we are currently building a new product: Varia Research.
 Varia Research is a journalistic research tool that is aiming to support journalists and newsrooms in the research process.
 Our product is to be sold in both B2C and B2B variants.
-Currently we focus on the B2C variant, as this is the easier way to market and as the B2B product is a more mature version, involving a heavier development load.
+Currently, we focus on the B2C variant, as this is the easier way to market and as the B2B product is a more mature version, involving a heavier development load.
 While we already have active testers on our B2C product – and plan to launch later this year, we have still a lot of market research to do when it comes to the B2B product (Enterprise version).
 Hence, we would love to partner & test variants of a Varia Research Enterprise product with media partners under the umbrella of Stars4Media!

 Keywords: NLP, API, research

 Looking for: As of our current research, the existing Varia Research B2C product would have to be extended in regards of: Team Access, Data Security, File Sharing, On-Premise hosting.
 These areas are to be prioritized and better defined, which is something that can only properly be done together with a news media company (user), which would have the added benefit to being able to influence the product development to some extent.